 I am thankful for maps!
 They help when I’m lost in the wilderness and they help me get lost while sitting in my living room planning my next trip.
 Too many maps?
 That’s not a thing.

 I am thankful for Cheeseburger Birds.
 If I must call them by their real name – Mountain Chickadees.
-When I hear their cheese-burgery call, I know I’m in my happy place high in the Sierras.
+When I hear their cheese-burgery call, I know I’m in my happy place high in the Sierra.

 I am thankful for my tent pole splint.
 Sure sure duct tape and a stick will do the job just fine.
 My tent pole broke airing out in my spare room so I invested in this little gem.
 Then while setting my tent up on our tenth day hiking the Tahoe Rim Trail I heard that heart-sinking metallic rip.
 Have no fear!
 I quickly unfastened my rain fly – saving it from certain death – unhooked the tent pole and slipped this bad boy on and we had shelter once more.
 Try fixing a tent pole in 60 seconds flat with duct tape and a stick.
 Not happening.